 Once you’re ready to get started, you can book your initial consultation with one of our dentists, we will work together to decide what option works best for you, whether that be metal braces, clear (ceramic) braces, Myobrace, or Invisalign.
 The initial examination will include 3D scans, X-rays, and other photos to study structure and approach.

 Application is painless, however for a few days afterwards it is common to experience some discomfort from the braces near you, and this will also occur with each wire adjustment going forward.
 During this time it is recommended to eat softer foods to reduce irritation and take pain-relievers (Ibuprofen, Advil, Tylenol) if necessary.
 And there are certain hard-to-eat foods that should be overall avoided for the treatment period, such as chewy foods, sticky foods, and things you bite into such as corn on the cob.
 But don’t worry, the soreness from adjustments will be short-lived, and you’ll be mostly back to your usual routine in no time.

 Typically or dentists recommend for children to start with braces around the ages of 11-14, as this is the time when most kids will have all their adult teeth coming in.
 This timing is also beneficial because the children are still growing, so rather than letting teeth set in an unfavourable position, our braces can work together with the child’s natural growth to develop straight structured teeth.
 Depending on the level of treatment needed, braces near you can be necessary for anywhere between a few months to a few years, so it is best to get started as soon as possible.

-As far as upkeep goes, there is one major appliance which helps maintain all the work you’ve put into your dental health: retainers.
+As far as upkeep goes, there is one major appliance that helps maintain all the work you’ve put into your dental health: retainers.
 Aptly named, retainers work to retain the current new position your teeth have taken on, and as such they should be worn indefinitely.